7 tech trends shaping 2026

 3. 6G – the next generation of mobile networks

-2026 will be the year when 6G development truly accelerates, aiming for a launch around 2030.
+2026 is the year when 6G development truly accelerates, aiming for a launch around 2030.
 Globally, research, testing and standardisation are moving fast.
 Compared to 5G, 6G is not just about ultra-high speed - it’s a completely new network: intelligent, almost delay-free, seamlessly integrated and built for billions of connected devices.

 It enables services and systems previously confined to the drawing board: autonomous transport in real time, fully immersive digital experiences and industries where production is optimised second by second.